Janet Yellen says the Trump administration's China policies left the US more vulnerable

 “It damaged our global standing and meant significant missed economic opportunities for American firms and workers," she says.

-In her speech, previewed for the press ahead of the event, Yellen highlights the Biden administration's strategy of strengthening relationships with like-minded nations through “friend shoring” with nations like South Korea, Vietnam, Japan, India and Indonesia.
+In her speech, Yellen highlighted the Biden administration's strategy of strengthening relationships with like-minded nations through “friend shoring” with nations like South Korea, Vietnam, Japan, India and Indonesia.
+And establishing economic working groups between China and the U.S. that meet regularly to exchange information is an achievement, she said.

-“Over the past three years, the Biden administration has course-corrected," she says.
-“We’re investing at home through President Biden’s Investing in America agenda," citing new laws on infrastructure, climate and semiconductors, among others.
+“Over the past three years, the Biden administration has course-corrected," she said.
+“We’re investing at home through President Biden’s Investing in America agenda," she noted, citing new laws on infrastructure, climate and semiconductors, among others.

 The Biden administration has, however, kept in place some major Trump-era policies that are punishing to China, including tariffs on select Chinese goods imported into the United States.